News

 “The Dilemma of Mental Commitments in California.”
 Photo by UC Davis Library

 Editor’s Note: Dan Morain is working on a book about the politics and history of our mental health care system.
-This article was made possible in part with funding from the USC California Health Equity Fellowship.
+This article was made possible in part with funding and supportfrom the USC Center for Health Journalism California Health Equity Fellowship and the Lori Yearwood Fund for Reporting on Homelessness.
 It is the first of two parts.
 The second will run on Oct.
 24th.

 Imagine that you’re confused, wearing hospital-issued pajamas, and seated before a judge who has convened a hearing focused on your mental state.